WNBA Draft Will Be Virtual Event This Season Due to Pandemic

 She said the league has discussed a variety of scenarios that are contingent on the pandemic.
 Two WNBA cities are major hot spots for the virus: New York and Seattle.
 The Las Vegas casino where the Aces play is shut down as is the Connecticut Sun's home arena.

-“There are a myriad of logistics involved from the start of training camp to the tip of season,” Engelbert said.
+“There are a myriad of logistics involved from the start of training camp to the tip of season,” said Engelbert, who dealt with the financial meltdown in the late 2000s when she was with Deloitte, an accounting organization that works with Fortune 500 companies.
 “Always the main guiding principle is the health of the players, fans and employees.
 We are not taking any scenario of the season off the table, including the tip of the season on May 15."

 While it seems unlikely at this time the league will start on May 15 because of the virus, Engelbert did say that the WNBA could begin its season before the NBA or other sports leagues resume.